Stage 1: Self-Discovery | Life Philosophy

 • Lessons from experience.
 Things you learned the hard way.
 "I don't commit to anything until I've slept on it" might come from a history of impulsive decisions you regretted.

 • Inherited wisdom.
-Advice from people you respect that proved true over time.
+Advice from people you respect that has proved true over time.
 A mentor who said "always tell the client what they need to hear, not what they want to hear" might shape your approach to honest communication.

 • Deliberate design.
 Principles you chose on purpose because they align with your values.
 "I protect my mornings for deep work" might come from knowing your energy patterns and choosing to honour them.